PaddlePaddle/PaddleSeg/contrib/DomainAdaptation/README.md

 1. Train on one GPU

-   1. Try the project as the reproduction of pixmatch:  `sh run-DA_src.sh`
+   1. Try the project as the reproduction of PixMatch:  `sh run-DA_src.sh`
    2. Try the project for other experiments:  change to another config file in the training script

 2. Validate on one GPU: